 Welcome to Lincoln!

 I have been at Lincoln for 15 years as the School Counselor.
 I love to read, garden, travel, and hang out with my family.
 I am married and we have 4 children and 8 grandchildren who call me "Mimi!" .
 During the school day, I provide classroom guidance instruction weekly on topics such as manners, making good choices, reinforcing our school rules.
-We are working hard on learning the 7 Habits of Happy Kids which is a kid friendly version of the 7 Habits of Highly Effective People by Steven Covey.
+We are working hard on learning the 7 Habits of Happy Kids which is a kid friendly version of the 7 Habits of Highly Effective People by Stephen Covey.
 Lincoln is the first school in the state of Wisconsin to be a Leader In Me school.

 Second Step is a curriculum that teaches social emotional learning including problem solving skills.